Pumpkin Bars with Cream Cheese Frosting

 • In a stand mixer fitted with the paddle attachment, beat together the eggs, pumpkin, sugar and oil.

-• Add the flour mixture to the stand mixer and mix well then add the chopped pecans.
+• Add the flour mixture to the stand mixer and mix well then add 2/3 cup of the chopped pecans.

 • Remove the bars from the oven and let them cool completely while you prepare the frosting.